VidCruiter Logo

 Access the interviewer’s calendar and book interviews (with an added buffer on either end) whenever they are available.

-For this system to work, the interviewers must be diligent about blocking off times when they are busy or want to protect.
+For this system to work, the interviewers must be diligent about blocking off times when they are busy.

 For panel interviews

-It is then up to the recruiter to fill those extended slots, but there’s a chance candidates aren’t available for any of the remaining slots.
+It is then up to the recruiter to fill those extended slots, knowing there’s a chance candidates will no longer be available for any of the remaining slots.

 With any format

-You can get interviewers to provide several dates or time slots in advance to offer candidates on a first-come, first-serve basis.
+Get interviewers to provide several dates or time slots in advance to offer candidates on a first-come, first-served basis.

-The downside of this strategy is that it requires a lot of admin work and it may result in adverse impact.
+This strategy requires a lot of admin work, and it may result in adverse impact.

 Interview Scheduling Etiquette Tip #2

 There’s nothing worse than getting an email from a candidate saying the interviewer didn’t show up, join the video, or call at the scheduled time.
-Sometimes things come up, or we have so much on the go we forget to stop and see what we should be doing.
-Have calendar, email, or SMS reminders for interviewers and candidates to prevent no-shows.
+Sometimes, things come up, or we have so much on our plates that we forget to stop and see what we should be doing.
+Set up calendar, email, or SMS reminders for interviewers and candidates to prevent no-shows.

 No matter what the details are, there are some core components all scheduling emails should contain.